Guide to Student Services at Ohlone College

 In the past two years, transfers from Ohlone to private colleges and universities and to out-of-state colleges and universities have increased over 20%.
 Visit the Transfer Center for transfer information, such as transfer workshops, applications, scholarships, and more!

 While at Ohlone College, students may complete their lower division (freshman and sophomore) general education requirements and Major field courses prior to transfer.
 Many courses offered at Ohlone College have been articulated with the University of California, California State Universities, and private institutions.
-Students are encouraged to seek the advice of their counselor in order to develop a specific transfer plan.
+Students are encouraged to meet with their counselor in order to develop a specific transfer plan.

 Ohlone College has also established various programs with specific universities such as Transfer Admission Guarantee, Concurrent Enrollment with University of California, Berkeley, and Cross Registration with California State University, East Bay.